neobay991/till-tech-test/README.md

 As a Product Owner
 I would like the order total to include tax
-So I can comply with law
+So I can comply with the law

 As a Product Owner
-I would like the receipt to look like the sample specification So I can sell tills to the local (and other) hipster coffee shop
+I would like the receipt to look like the sample specification So I can sell tills to the local (and other) hipster coffee shops

 Version 2
 As a User
 I would like the receipt to show my payment amount
-So I have proof I made the payment
+So I have proof I have paid my bill

 As a User
-I would like the receipt to show any change due to me So I know how much change I am due
+I would like the receipt to show any change due to me So I know how much change I am going to get back

 ```